 Both designs can be implemented with the Catalyst 6500 Supervisor 2 or with the Catalyst 6500 Supervisor 720.
-The second design provides traffic optimization for connections that do not require any load balancing for increased performance at the price of a slightly more complex configuration using policy-based routing (PBR).
+The second design provides traffic optimization for connections that do not require any load balancing for increased performance at the price of a slightly more complex configuration using policy-based routing (PBR) or by using source NAT.